openfaas/ofc-bootstrap/README.md

 Edit `root_domain` and add your own domain i.e. `example.com` or `ofc.example.com`

-See the appendix for how to set up DNS A records for this, or edit your hosts file later.
+If you picked a root domain of `example.com`, then your URLs would correspond to the following:

+* `system.example.com`
+* `auth.system.example.com`
+* `*.example.com`

+After the installation has completed in a later step, you will need to create DNS A records with your DNS provider.
+You don't need to create these records now.

 #### Prepare your Docker registry

-Log into your Docker registry or the Docker Hub:
+Log into your own private Docker registry, or the [Docker Hub](https://hub.docker.com):

 * Open the Docker for Mac/Windows settings and uncheck "store my password securely" / "in a keychain"
 * Run `docker login` to populate `~/.docker/config.json` - this will be used to configure your Docker registry or Docker Hub account for functions.

-#### Pick your SCM
+#### Pick your Source Control Management (SCM)

-Choose SCM between GitHub and GitLab, by setting `scm: github` or `scm: gitlab`
+Choose SCM between GitHub.com or GitLab self-hosted, by setting `scm: github` or `scm: gitlab`

 #### Setup your GitHub or GitLab integration

 Setup the GitHub / GitLab App and OAuth App

+Your SCM will need to send webhooks to OpenFaaS Cloud's github-event or gitlab-event function for CI/CD.
+This is protected by a confidential secret called a *Webhook secret*.
+You can leave the field blank to have one generated for you, or you can set your own in `init.yaml`.

 * For GitHub create a GitHub App and download the private key file
   * Read the docs for how to [configure your GitHub App](https://docs.openfaas.com/openfaas-cloud/self-hosted/github/)
+  * Leave the `value:` for `github-webhook-secret` blank, or set your own password
   * Update `init.yaml` where you see the `### User-input` section including your GitHub App's ID, Webhook secret and the path to its private key

 * For GitLab create a System Hook
+  * Leave the `value:` for `gitlab-webhook-secret` blank, or set your own password
-  * Update the `### User-input` section including your System Hook's API Token and Webhook secret
+  * Update the `### User-input` section including your System Hook's API Token and *Webhook secret*
 * Create your GitHub / GitLab OAuth App which is used for logging in to the dashboard
 * For GitLab update `init.yaml` with your `gitlab_instance`

 #### Setup your access control

+Access control to your OFC is controlled by a text file containing a list of valid usernames.

-Create your own GitHub repo with a CUSTOMERS ACL file
+Create a new GitHub repository with a CUSTOMERS ACL file.
+This repository should not contain any code or functions.

 * Create a new public GitHub repo
 * Add a file named `CUSTOMERS` and place each username or GitHub org you will use on a separate line
-* Add the GitHub RAW CDN URL into the init.yaml file
+* Add the GitHub RAW CDN URL into the `init.yaml` file

 #### Decide if you're using a LoadBalancer

-It can be set up on a public cloud provider with a managed Kubernetes offering, where a `LoadBalancer` is available.
+If you are using a public cloud offering and you know that they can offer a `LoadBalancer`, then the `ingress:` field will be set to `loadbalancer` which is the default.

 If you are deploying to a cloud or Kubernetes cluster where the type `LoadBalancer` is unavailable then you will need to change `ingress: loadbalancer` to `ingress: host` in `init.yaml`.
-This will provision Nginx as a `DaemonSet` exposed on port `80` and `443`.
+Nginx will be configured as a `DaemonSet` exposed on port `80` and `443` on each node in your cluster.
+It is recommended that you create a DNS mapping between a chosen name and the IP of each node.

 > Note: it is a common error for new users to try to access the dashboard using the IP address of the load-balancer.
 > You must use the DNS name for the dashboard: i.e. `system.example.com/dashboard/username`

-#### Use authz (optional)
+#### Use authz (recommended)

+> This feature is optional, but highly recommended

 If you'd like to restrict who can log in to just those who use a GitHub account then create a GitHub OAuth App.

 Enable `auth` and fill out the OAuth App `client_id`.
 Configure `of-client-secret` with the OAuth App Client Secret.
 For GitLab set your `oauth_provider_base_url`.

-#### Use TLS (optional)
+#### Use TLS (recommended)

+> This feature is optional, but highly recommended

 We can automatically provision TLS certificates for your OpenFaaS Cloud cluster using the DNS01 challenge.

 Pick between the following providers for the DNS01 challenge:

+* DigitalOcean DNS
 * Google Cloud DNS
 * AWS Route53
-* DigitalOcean DNS via cert-manager 0.6.0

-> Note: At time of writing DigitalOcean are offering free management of DNS.
+> Note: At time of writing DigitalOcean are offering management of DNS records for free.

 Configure or comment out as required in the relevant section.